 The Gluten-Free Certification Organization

-Organic certifier QAI and the National Foundation for Celiac Awareness partnered to create this seal, which ensures compliance to 10 ppm.
+Organic certifier and its parent organization, 70-year food safety expert NSF International, created this seal, which ensures compliance to 20 ppm.
 QAI also provides “bundled” certifications with organic, eco-social, and more.